Both aspiring accountants and accounting professionals know that continuing their education will help their career.

 - professional ethics

-If you are looking to expand your career potential a CMA certification will most help.
+Hence, if you’re looking to expand your career potential, a CMA certification will most help.

 To qualify for this certification you must hold a bachelor’s degree and have been involved in management accounting for at least 2 years.

 After meeting these qualifications you must pass a $700 two-part exam, taking both parts within a year of each other.

 On average, CMAs make one-third more money than their non-certified peers.
 According to hiring managers, there are two CPAs for every one CMA.
 Due to this fact, a CMA may help to distinguish your resume from the pack.
 Check out these top ranked CMA review courses.